sveiae/website/_pages/about.md

 <!-- Hub Spot analytics -->
 {% include hubSpot.html %}

-We help organizations discover security gaps on a level of many Fortune 500s, look through security hype, fix what’s relevant, and in turn improve ROI for security budgets."
+We help organizations find security gaps the same way Fortune 500s do.
+We enable you to look through security hype,
+fix what’s relevant,
+and in turn improve ROI for security budgets."
 Sven Eidissen, founder

 # Who we are